With so many brands and different varieties of coffee machine on the market, knowing which coffee machine you should buy can be difficult.

 A mid-range Bean-to-Cup model will set customers back around £330, that said, it is worth spending the extra money.
 The after care is exceptional with a two year long warranty offered on all their products, plus the promise that if any of their machines develop a fault outside of their warranty, they are repairable by Krups for a nominal fee.

 Krups also have ties with Nescafe to produce Nespresso machines and these are very affordable with most of the range available at around £100.
 When compared to other Nespresso brands this is an incredible price to access the high quality coffee Nescafe offer and what’s more, the pods aren’t too expensive either which is an added bonus.

 The German brand even produce entry level Filter coffee machines for less than £50 and they are still covered by the two year guarantee.
 An amazing price for such a well manufactured item, particularly with this level of warranty.
 Krups have made big steps in the market and will no doubt soon dominate it if they continue with their outstanding range of products.

 Despite not offering the widest range of products, Morphy Richards do offer some very impressive coffee machines at very low prices.
 The British manufacturer’s top end machine is an automated Espresso maker that costs £115 – and that’s their most expensive item!

 Warranty aside, Morphy Richards are a great brand with a rich history of manufacturing kitchen appliances.
-They are a name you can trust and they offer some of the best prices on the market for truly excellent products.
+They are a name you can trust and offer some of the best prices on the market for truly excellent products.

-In order to determine which brand is best for you, read our in depth reviews and step by step buying guide to help you decide.
 Our advice is impartial and will always remain free thanks to our in house team of experts and researchers.